Military history of Canada: Pontiac's War

-After the Seven Years' War in 1763, rumours circulated of a First Nations offensive on the British frontier.
-An alliance of First Nations led by Odawa chief Pontiac aimed to expel the British from the Great Lakes and Ohio Country.
-The alliance was forced to lay siege to Fort Detroit after learning the British were aware of their activities.
-The siege prompted other First Nations aligned with Odawa to attack British outposts in the region.
-In the conflict, a 300-strong battalion of French Canadians, led by former Troupes de la Marines, was raised and sent to Fort Detroit as part of Brigadier-General John Bradstreet's expedition.
-Despite its early success, the resistance waned when Pontiac failed to capture Fort Detroit.
+After the Seven Years' War, tensions on Britain's North American frontier flared when an alliance of First Nations led by Odawa chief Pontiac sought to expel the British from the Great Lakes and Ohio Country.
+The alliance was forced into a protracted siege of Fort Detroit after learning the British knew of their plans.
+The siege prompted other Odawa-aligned nations to attack nearby British posts.
+This led to a British military response that included a 300-man battalion of French Canadians under former Troupes de la Marine officers, deployed as part of Brigadier-General John Bradstreet's expedition.

-Peace was eventually achieved through the distribution of traditional gifts and the Royal Proclamation of 1763.
-The proclamation established the Province of Quebec and the Indian Reserve, while also granting First Nations various land rights.
-These measures were implemented to protect the First Nations while facilitating the peaceful, "gradual settlement" of the frontier.
-However, it also made Britain an obstable for the Thirteen Colonies' territorial ambitions, a role previously held by France.
+The alliance's failure to seize Fort Detroit weakened the resistance, and peace was restored through diplomacy, including the distribution of traditional gifts and the issuance of the Royal Proclamation of 1763 by the British.
+The proclamation reorganized the region by creating the Province of Quebec and the Indian Reserve, and also recognized Indigenous land rights.
+Intended to stabilize the frontier and guide its "gradual settlement," it also made Britain an obstacle to the territorial ambitions of the Thirteen Colonies, a role previously held by France.